gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

-This way, all those instance variables are isolated in `SpamCheckService` rather than who ever include the module, and those modules which were also included, making it much easier to track down the issues if there's any, and it also reduce the chance of having name conflicts.
+This way, all those instance variables are isolated in `SpamCheckService` rather than who ever include the module, and those modules which were also included, making it much easier to track down the issues if there's any, and it also reduces the chance of having name conflicts.

 ### Things we might need to ignore right now